ehienabs/civoapp-prometheus/app-monitoring-prometheus/Readme.md

 This repo contains the code for the blog post  **Application Performance Monitoring With Prometheus and Grafana on Kubernetes.**

 Application Performance Monitoring With Prometheus and Grafana on Kubernetes describes the process of implementing Prometheus metrics in a simple Go application.
 The application is containerised using Docker and deployed to Kubernetes.
-Metrics from the application are the. fed into Grafana and used to create dashboards.
+Metrics from the application are then fed into Grafana and used to create dashboards.

 ## Blog